Maastricht: Aldermen and mayors

-The aldermen and the mayor make up the executive branch of the municipal government.
-After the previous mayor, Gerd Leers (CDA), decided to step down in January 2010 following the 'Bulgarian Villa' affair, an affair concerning a holiday villa project in Byala, Bulgaria, in which the mayor was alleged to have been involved in shady deals to raise the value of villas he had ownership of.
-Up until 1 July 2015 the mayor of Maastricht was Onno Hoes, a Liberal (VVD), the only male mayor in the country, who officially was married to a male person.
-In 2013 Hoes was the subject of some political commotion, after facts had been disclosed about intimate affairs with several other male persons.
-The affair had no consequences for his political career.
-Because of a new affair in 2014 Hoes eventually stepped down.
+The mayor and aldermen make up the executive branch of the municipal government.

+The mayor from 2002, Gerd Leers (CDA), resigned in January 2010 following allegations of irregularities in a holiday villa project in Bulgaria owned by Leers.
+He was replaced by Onno Hoes, a Liberal (VVD), the only male mayor in the country officially married to a man.
+In 2013 Hoes was subject to controversy after disclosures of intimate affairs with several other men, although he remained mayor.
+After a new affair in 2014, Hoes eventually stepped down.

-Since 1 July 2015 the current mayor of Maastricht has been Annemarie Penn-te Strake.
-Penn is independent and serves no political party, although her husband is a former chairman of the Maastricht Seniorenpartij.
-She has served for the Dutch judicial system for many years in many different positions.
-During her tenure as mayor she still serves as attorney general.
+From July 2015, Annemarie Penn-te Strake became mayor.
+She was an independent serving no political party, although her husband was a former chairman of the Maastricht Seniorenpartij.
+She had served in the Dutch judicial system for many years, and during her tenure as mayor she still served as attorney general.
+In July 2023 Wim Hillenaar (CDA) took over as mayor.